KristiyanGeorgiev1996/HTMLandCSSynergy/01.HTML-&-CSS-Basics-Programming-Fundamentals-C#-Common-Lecture/README.md

 # Introduction to HTML & CSS

-This **HTML & CSS Fundamentals** module introduces learners to the essential building blocks of web development.
+This **HTML & CSS** module introduces learners to the essential building blocks of web development.
 The focus is on creating simple, static webpages with meaningful markup and basic styling techniques.
 Through practical exercises, participants familiarize themselves with core HTML elements and CSS properties to structure and beautify content effectively.

 ## Practical Assignments Overview: